In the Lord, I take refuge. How can you say to my soul, “Flee like a bird to your mountain”? Psalm 11:1

 4 After this, war broke out at Gezer with the Philistines.
 Then Sibbecai the Hushathite killed Sippai, one of the descendants of the giant, and they were subdued.

 5 Again there was war with the Philistines, and Elhanan the son of Jair killed Lahmi the brother of Goliath the Gittite, the staff of whose spear was like a weaver’s beam.

-6 There was again war at Gath, where there was a man of great stature who had 24 fingers and toes, six on each hand and six on each foot, and he also was born to the giant.
+6 There was again war at Gath, where there was a man of great stature who had 24 fingers and toes, six on each hand and six on each foot, and he also was descended from the giants.
 7 When he defied Israel, Jonathan, the son of Shimea, David’s brother killed him.
-8 These were born to the giant in Gath, and they fell at the hand of David, and at the hand of his servants.
+8 These were the descended from the giants in Gath, and they fell at the hand of David and at the hand of his servants.

 1 Chronicles 21

 1 Satan stood up against Israel and moved David to take a census of Israel.
 2 David said to Joab and to the rulers of the people, “Go, count Israel from Beersheba to Dan and bring me word that I may know how many there are.”

 3 Joab said, “May the Lord multiply his people a hundred times over.
 My lord the king, are they not all servants of my lord?
 Why does my lord require this thing?
 Why should it bring guilt on Israel?”

 4 Nevertheless the king’s word prevailed against Joab.
 Therefore Joab departed and went throughout all Israel, then came to Jerusalem.
 5 Joab gave up the sum of the census of the people to David.
 All those of Israel were 1,100,000 swordsmen, and in Judah were 470,000 swordsmen.
 6 But he did not count Levi and Benjamin’s tribes among them, for the king’s word was abominable to Joab.